Former WTO chief says EU has upper hand in post-Brexit trade | Malay Mail

-BRUSSELS, Feb 7 — The former head of the World Trade Organisation expects Britain to struggle for years to redefine its ties with Europe — and says Brits won’t swallow US products like chlorinated chicken.
+BRUSSELS, Feb 9 — The former head of the World Trade Organization expects Britain to struggle for years to redefine its ties with Europe — and says Brits won’t swallow US products like chlorinated chicken.

 In an interview with AFP, Pascal Lamy — who has also been an EU trade commissioner — said London and Brussels may yet come to a bare bones trade deal this year to avoid a breakdown in ties.